flexatone/present-df-typing/doc/dft/slides.md

 <v-clicks>

 - A DataFrame has a variable number of columns (and thus types)
     - Requires a variadic generic: `TypeVarTuple`
     - Hierarchical indices also require variadic types
-- In-place mutation (as in Pandas) negates static typing
-    - Adding columns adds types
-    - In-place mutation can change a columnar type
-- Static typing benefits from immutability
+- Statically typing mutable collection is messy

 </v-clicks>
 </Transform>